-(3) The parties reserve a period of three (3) working days at or near the end of each quarter in the year for hearings.
-Representatives of the parties will meet at least two (2) weeks prior to the reserved quarterly dates to finalize an agenda of grievances to be heard.
+(c) By January 15 of each year, the parties will reserve a period of two (2) working days (or more if required) bi-annually March and September for hearings to address all outstanding grievances.
+Representatives of the parties will meet at least two (2) weeks prior to the reserved dates to finalize an agenda of grievances to be heard.